About the MSc/PhD

 Does the department accept visiting students, scholars, or researchers?

 Yes.
 We welcome both exchange students and visiting students to U of T in our department.
 Please visit the SGS website to determine which status you qualify for.
 Once you have applied for the relevant exchange program, your application is processed through SGS and passed on to the department for approval.

 Can I discuss my application with someone in person or by phone?

 Yes, our office hours are 9:00 am to 4:30 pm.
 We are located in the Bahen Centre for Information Technology, 40 St. George Street, Toronto, ON M5S 2E4, Room 7222.
 We can be reached by phone at 416-978-8762.
 We can also be reached by email at firstname.lastname@example.org.

 Please understand that we cannot provide specific advice about your application or provide feedback on a refused application.

 How do I apply for postdoctoral positions?

-The next academic step after completing a PhD would be postdoctoral studies.
+The next academic step after completing a PhD is postdoctoral studies.
 Please visit the SGS website for postdoctoral fellows for details.